ujagaga/skateboard/README.md

 # NOTE
 I did build one using my own code for ESP8266 WiFi modules.
 There was a remote controller and controll circuit for a motor driver
 I bought online.
 The whole thing worked well, but used a 90mm hub motor wheel.
-The bicycle tracks in my town are not that great, so I decided to build a new one with two hverboard wheels.
+The bicycle tracks in my town are not that great, so I decided to build a new one with two howerboard wheels.
 The whole electronics is so cheap that it really makes no sence to develop it myself, which is why I dropped the development and just used the factory made stuff.

 Downside:
-1. The intensity of the brake system is too hight even when reduced to minimum setting.
-There is no schematic, so I can not reduce it more.
+1. The LED light port is very small and I could not find a connector for it and no documentation or a module to buy to connect.
-2. The LED light port is very small and I could not find a connector for it and no documentation or a module to buy to connect.
+Will use the battery indicator wires to trigger the lights.
 3. The HALL sensors are not very well tuned so I disconnected them entirely.
 It works well without them.

 # Contact